shirazlinux/free-software-philosophy/content/learn/participate/contribute.md

 Scores of free software projects are looking for help.
 No matter your area of expertise -- competence in any programming language, writing documentation, community management, marketing skills, design and art skills -- there's a project out there which could use your help.
-Look at the tools you use every day -- chances are that many of them are already free software.
+Look at the tools you use every
+day: chances are that many of them are already free software.

 Their communities are waiting to meet you!
 Find their chat rooms, internet forums, and other hang-outs and introduce yourself.